asphalter/xiaomi_vacuum/README.md

     * Fill RHOST with ##HOMEASSISTANT_IPADDRESS##
     * Fill RPORT with ##HOMEASSISTANT_SSHPORT##

-- Make sure to give to the file the right permissions with the command: **chown 755 /opt/rockrobo/scripts/maps_to_ha.sh**.
+- Make sure to give to the file the right permissions with the command: **chmod 755 /opt/rockrobo/scripts/maps_to_ha.sh**.

 ###### Install on Home Assistant